aditya-c7/projectCodex/README.md

 # Aditya Portfolio

-This is a responsive single-page portfolio for Aditya (Software Engineer).
+This is a responsive single-page portfolio for Aditya
 ## Run locally

 ### Option 1: Python (no dependencies)